zaosoula/json-identity/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-  This file allow to store any personal information in a well structured file
+This file allows storing of any personal information in a well-structured file JS scripts are available to manage a json-identity file or multiple

 <!-- CONTRIBUTING -->
 ## Contributing